yasershahi/bluestream/README.md

 - Flathub repository enabled by default
 - Common GNOME extensions removed for a cleaner experience
 - Optimized systemd timeout settings

+## Disclaimer

+Fedora® is a registered trademark of Red Hat, Inc. This project is not affiliated with, endorsed by, or sponsored by the Fedora Project or Red Hat, Inc.

+This image is provided "as is" without warranty of any kind, either express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.
+In no event shall the authors or copyright holders be liable for any claim, damages, or other liability arising from, out of, or in connection with the image or the use or other dealings in the image.

+The user assumes all responsibility for the use of this image, including but not limited to:
+- Backing up data before use
+- Testing compatibility with their hardware and use case
+- Understanding that this is a community project and comes with no warranties or guarantees